BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/11_2_Writing_Complex_Multisig_Scripts.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 To date, the multisigs described in these documents have been entirely simple, of the m-of-n or n-of-n form.
-However, you might desire more complex multisigs, signers might need different cosigners or where different options might become available over time.
+However, you might desire more complex multisigs, where cosigners vary or where different options might become available over time.

 ## Write a Variable Multisig